davidbwilson/StateOfPWAPresentation/notes.md

 	* Not an expert in Progressive Web Apps
 		* Presenting to learn about them and share knowledge
 		* See a lot of advantages and want to implement for my teams applications
+	* A lot to cover - quick presentation - please interrupt

 The State of Progressive Web Apps in 2018

 	* Background and Overview
 		* What are they?
-			* Collection of technologies and patterns that allow more engaging web applications and greatly improve mobile experience.
 		* Why should we be excited about them?
-			* Greatly enhance end user experience of web apps
-			* Provide a great delivery mechanism for our applications (mobile + desktop)
-			* Allow web applications to become first class citizens on mobile devices.
 	* Core Technologies
 		* Service Workers, Manifest, and App Shell Model
 	* Support and New Developments
-		* Microsoft - some exciting new support
-		* Apple - some support
-		* Google
-		* Single Page Applications
+	Not a training session - but in-depth service work presentation coming

 Demo - https://app.ft.com - financial times. https://www.trivago.com/code.nasa.gov or twitter?

 	* One of the best ways to explain what a PWA is, is just to show some examples.
 	* Show service worker registration and manifest in dev tools
-	* Compare to https://wsj.com (offline vs. online)
+	* Compare to https://google.com (offline vs. online)
 	* Pin to home and open as an application

 What are Progressive Web Apps?